-1) Exhibits knowledge of the elements related to normal and crosswind takeoff, climb operations and rejected takeoff procedures.
+Exhibits knowledge of the elements related to normal and crosswind takeoff, climb operations, and rejected takeoff procedures.
+If a crosswind condition does not exist, the applicant's knowledge of crosswind elements shall be evaluated through oral testing.

-- 2) Positions the flight controls for the existing wind conditions. - 3) Clears the area, taxies onto the takeoff surface and aligns the aeroplane on the runway center/takeoff path. - 4) Retracts the water rudders as appropriate (ASES), and advances the throttle smoothly to takeoff power. - 5) Establishes and maintains the most efficient planing/lift off attitude and corrects for porpoising and skipping (ASES). - 6) Lifts off at the recommended airspeed, and accelerates to VY. - 7) Establishes a pitch attitude that will maintain VY ±5 knots. - 8) Retracts the landing gear if appropriate, and flaps after a positive rate of climb is established. - 9) Maintains takeoff power and VY ±5 knots to a safe maneuvering altitude. - Maintains directional control, proper wind-drift correction throughout the takeoff and climb. - 11) Complies with noise abatement procedures. - 12) Completes appropriate checklists.
+- 2) Positions the flight controls for the existing wind conditions. - 3) Clears the area, taxies onto the takeoff surface and aligns the aeroplane on the runway center/takeoff path. - 4) Retracts the water rudders as appropriate, (AMES) advances the throttles smoothly to takeoff power. - 5) Establishes and maintains the most efficient planing/lift off attitude and corrects for porpoising and skipping (AMES). - Lifts off at the recommended airspeed and accelerates to VY. - 7) Establishes a pitch attitude that will maintain VY $\pm$ 5 knots. - Retracts the landing gear, if appropriate, and flaps after a positive rate of climb is established. - 9) Maintains takeoff power and VY ± 5 knots to a safe maneuvering altitude. - Maintains directional control, proper wind-drift correction throughout the takeoff and climb. - 11) Complies with noise abatement procedures. - 12) Completes appropriate checklists.

-6.2 Task: Normal & Crosswind Approach & Landing
+6.2 TASK: NORMAL & CROSSWIND APPROACH & LANDING